vapor-ware/synse-sdk/docs/user/tutorial.rst

 Tutorial
 ========
-This page will go through a step by step tutorial on how to create a simple plugin.
+This page will go through a step by step tutorial on how to create a plugin.
 The plugin we will create in this tutorial will be simple and provide readings for a single device.
 For examples of more complex plugins, see the ``examples`` directory in the source repo, or see the `Emulator Plugin <https://github.com/vapor-ware/synse-emulator-plugin>`_.

-The plugin we will build will provide a single "memory" device which will give readings for total memory, free memory, and the used percent.
+The plugin we will build here will provide a single "memory" device which will give readings for total memory, free memory, and the used percent.
 To get this memory info we will use `<https://github.com/shirou/gopsutil>`_.